-“Basically, all but essential service are shut down.
-Food service is takeout only.
+“Basically, all but essential services are shut down.
+Foodservice is takeout only.
 Grocery stores open, some with special hours for seniors.
 There’s very little driving.
-In our area folks are doing a very good job of maintaining social distances.
+In our area, folks are doing a very good job of maintaining social distances.
 Testing is limited but the medical field is telling all to stay at home and self-quarantine if they have symptoms but if breathing and fever are bad to call for medical assistance.
-We live in a 55+ community of 600+ single family homes; approximately 1,000 folk.
-Our community is doing a great job of staying home and social distancing,” says Walt Hess, who lives with his wife Sharon near Sacremento in northern California.
+We live in a 55+ community of 600+ single-family homes; approximately 1,000 folks.
+Our community is doing a great job of staying home and social distancing,” says Walt Hess, who lives with his wife Sharon near Sacramento in northern California.

 Contact with people is what Walt is missing most during the coronavirus lockdown.
 Hardest of all, that means seeing his daughter and two grandchildren only via Facetime.
 It also means no socialising with friends.

 “I am a docent at our local zoo and it’s closed.
 Sharon volunteers at a local grammar school and it is closed.
 We miss our volunteer activities.
 I normally play bridge two times a week, but that is cancelled.
 Sharon participates in quilting and painting groups; also cancelled!” rues Walt.